Hydrogel: Processing techniques

 While a hydrogel's mechanical properties can be tuned and modified through crosslink concentration and additives, these properties can also be enhanced or optimized for various applications through specific processing techniques.
 These techniques include electro-spinning, 3D/4D printing, self-assembly, and freeze-casting.
 One unique processing technique is through the formation of multi-layered hydrogels to create a spatially-varying matrix composition and by extension, mechanical properties.
 This can be done by polymerizing the hydrogel matrixes in a layer by layer fashion via UV polymerization.
 This technique can be useful in creating hydrogels that mimic articular cartilage, enabling a material with three separate zones of distinct mechanical properties.

 Another emerging technique to optimize hydrogel mechanical properties is by taking advantage of the Hofmeister series.
 Due to this phenomenon, through the addition of salt solution, the polymer chains of a hydrogel aggregate and crystallize, which increases the toughness of the hydrogel.
 This method, called "salting out", has been applied to poly(vinyl alcohol) hydrogels by adding a sodium sulfate salt solution.
 Some of these processing techniques can be used synergistically with each other to yield optimal mechanical properties.
 Directional freezing or freeze-casting is another method in which a directional temperature gradient is applied to the hydrogel is another way to form materials with anisotropic mechanical properties.
 Utilizing both the freeze-casting and salting-out processing techniques on poly(vinyl alcohol) hydrogels to induce hierarchical morphologies and anisotropic mechanical properties.
 Directional freezing of the hydrogels helps to align and coalesce the polymer chains, creating anisotropic array honeycomb tube-like structures while salting out the hydrogel yielded out a nano-fibril network on the surface of these honeycomb tube-like structures.
 While maintaining a water content of over 70%, these hydrogels' toughness values are well above those of water-free polymers such as polydimethylsiloxane (PDMS), Kevlar, and synthetic rubber.
 The values also surpass the toughness of natural tendon and spider silk.

+Yield Stress Measurement in Hydrogels

+The yield stress of a hydrogel can be measured using the collapse test, a method commonly applied to materials suitable for 3D printing.
+In this test, a filament of hydrogel is printed on top of a series of plastic blocks with progressively increasing gaps between them.
+A side-view image of the filament is then taken, showing the angle the hydrogel filament forms with the vertical axis.
+This collapse angle provides a measurable indicator of the material’s yield stress.

+Ribeiro et al. (2017) established a set of equations to relate the collapse angle to the hydrogel’s yield stress, providing a quantitative framework for assessing bioink shape fidelity in 3D bioprinting.
+These equations were later generalised in 2024 to account for non-symmetrical geometries and large deformations in hydrogels tested under similar collapse conditions.